chito256/sparks/README.md

 ### Install

-Sparks is still under development, .
+Sparks is still under development.
 You can get the latest release [here](https://github.com/sjliang/sparks).

 ### Features